 I have watched the documentary more times than I’d care to admit, and each time, I find something new that’s worth writing about.
 I’ll save you from most of it, but for the sake of brevity (oops, too late), here was the biggest shock and takeaway for me:

 Taylor Swift has writing or co-writing credit on all of her songs.

-This means that, in some capacity, every one of her 90+ songs (more than six hours of music) has an element of story in it—her story.
+This means—in some capacity—each of her 90+ songs (more than six hours of music) has an element of story in it—her story.
 It means that every single time we hear one of her songs, we are, as Ira puts it, on a train that has a destination.
 As a creative, that speaks volumes to me about who she is.

 In a brilliant article, Taylor Swift’s Self-Scrutiny in “Miss Americana,” Amanda Petrusich writes (about the documentary):

 “Still, it is a consistent pleasure to watch Swift work and to behold the joy that spreads across her face as she puzzles through a verse or melody.
 Each time she completes a song, she appears to regard it with genuine wonder.”